syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 #### AllowSortingAndFiltering

-SfDataGrid allow you to export the data grid to excel with sorting and filter option enabled on column header in excel sheet by setting `DataGridExcelExportingOption.AllowSortingAndFiltering` as `true`.
-This property default value is false.
+SfDataGrid allow you to export the data grid to excel with sorting and filter option enabled on column header in excel sheet by setting [DataGridExcelExportingOption.AllowSortingAndFiltering](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~AllowSortingAndFiltering.html) as `true`.
+This property's default value is false.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();